-In practice, media governance studies have facilitated the enhancement of regulatory mechanisms, stakeholder engagement (e.g. Flew et al., 2021), audience measurement insights, and the promotion of best practices (Farchy et al., 2021).
+In practice, media governance studies have facilitated the enhancement of regulatory mechanisms, stakeholder engagement (Flew et al., 2021), audience measurement insights, and the promotion of best practices (Farchy, Bideau & Tallec, 2021).
 The countries in this literature review have implemented each of these contributions in a variety of methods.
 Academically, the data discovered indicates that governance studies have facilitated the development of frameworks, the mapping of accountability networks, the identification of the role of technology, and the direction of future research.
-Likewise, this paper will present the conceptual framework that has been developed from the literature review, as well as the research directions for future research, in the discussion section.
+Likewise, this article will present the conceptual framework that has been developed from the literature review, as well as the research directions for future research and in the discussion section.

 3.2 Discussion